ryzenpay/ownitall/README.md

 ### spotify_token
 this can be found on your spotify application (developer.spotify.com) under:
     basic information -> "view client secret"
+### spotify_radar
+in this, use comma seperated list of all the radar playlists u would want to save, including your discover weekly

 # used packages